Commute time: All workers should have reasonable commutes.

 Insights & Analyses

-Workers in North Eastern states like Maryland and New York had the longest commute times while workers in central states like South Dakota and North Dakota had the shortest commute times.
+- Workers in New York experience the longest commute times at 33 minutes, while those in South Dakota have the shortest commute times at 17 minutes.

-While Asian or Pacific Islander workers have the average longest commute time overall, Black workers who commute by public transportation have the longest commute time out of all ethnic and racial groups.
+- Although Asian American workers have the longest average commute overall (29 minutes), Black workers who commute by public transportation experience the longest commutes (52 minutes).

 Drivers of Inequity